mailermailer/mailermailer-wp/readme.txt

 3. Add the signup form to your site!

 == Upgrade Notice ==

+= 1.2.1 =
+* Fix README.md and readme.txt accidentally introduced in 1.2.0

 = 1.2.0 =
 * Update tested version to 4.5.2